It’s taken me a while to get this. But… Courage is more important than confidence for therapists.

 When clients want certainty and answers from you, and there is no certainty.

-When many of our peers have unrelenting standards and like to feel in control, which often leads to black and white criticism, firm stances on what is right and wrong, leading us frightened to be the one who is pegged as wrong or bad.
+When many of our peers have unrelenting standards and like to feel in control, which often leads to black and white criticism, firm stances on what is right and wrong, leading us to be frightened to be the one who is pegged as wrong or bad.

 When we wonder if the therapy is taking too long.
 It takes courage to stay with the client and not handball them to quieten our critic.